 To find out who your advisor is, locate your department folder in the ARCE main office, top drawer of the large filing cabinet.
 Return your folder to the department 'in box' located on the receptionist desk.

 The ARCE flowchart summarizes the courses required for graduation as well as highlights a recommended course sequence for successful graduation.
 Most courses have pre-requisites so course sequencing is imperative.
 See the Cal Poly Catalog for pre-requisites for each course.
-The link to our flowcharts is here.

 Students admitted before 2009 were evaluated for graduation using curriculum sheets.
 Students are strongly advised to use curriculum sheets to keep track of course credits.
 An official curriculum sheet will be processed by the Evaluations Office after students apply to graduate.